jamal94sm/NIPS2026/Rebuttal.md

 ### reviewer #2
 We thank the reviewer for taking the time to write such a detailed review and for analyzing the paper in-depth.
+Below, we address each concern point-by-point and describe the manuscript changes we will make in the camera-ready version.

 >**1: Dataset Limitations**

-We appreciate your advice.
-Although, we explicitly state that the primary limitation of the current version of X-Palm is its restricted scale, we need to update Section 4 to explicitly list dataset scale, demographic imbalance, hardware imbalance, and biometric privacy risks.
+We appreciate the reviewer's advice and thank them for raising these points.
+We acknowledge the limitations of the current version of the X-Palm dataset, including its scale and imbalanced acquisition.

+Scaling up participant recruitment further is challenging due to the time-consuming curation process and privacy considerations.
+We note that most existing datasets, such as CASIA-MS and XJTU-UP, are of comparable scale.
+Additionally, our scanner was installed locally and could not be relocated, which geographically constrained participant recruitment and led to imbalanced acquisition across domains.
+Within these constraints, we made deliberate efforts to recruit a diverse group of participants, and the resulting demographic distribution broadly reflects that of the local community.
+However, because participant demographics remain imbalanced, we chose not to define or split domains based on race, gender, or other demographic attributes.

+Regarding privacy risks and gated-access reproducibility, we have stored the anonymized dataset in our secured institutional repository to protect participant privacy.
+Reproducibility is nonetheless ensured: our experiments are fully reproducible using the open-source code we provide, and access to X-Palm and the other datasets can be requested through the standard access procedure.

->**2: Ethical/Privacy Documentation**
+>**2: Ethical/Privacy Documentations needs to be more directly verifiable**

-To safeguard participant privacy and mitigate re-identification risk, the raw data is stored on a access-controlled and encrypted in our institutional repository.
+To safeguard participant privacy and mitigate re-identification risk, the raw data is stored on an access-controlled and encrypted in our institutional repository.
 Access is strictly gated: prospective researchers must digitally sign an End User License Agreement (EULA) that explicitly prohibits any re-identification attempts or commercial exploitation before receiving a secure, time-limited download link.

 >**3: Effect of test set size on performance confidence in open-set cross-domain setting**